UTSA Freshman Transfer Admission Criteria

-Freshman Transfer (1-29 hrs): Admissions requirements for transfer students with 1-29 hours completed at time of application (work in progress is not considered) must:
+Freshman Transfer (1-29 hrs)*: Admissions requirements for transfer students with 1-29* college level academic hours completed at time of application (work in progress is not considered) must:

 - Meet the same Guaranteed Admission requirements as first-time freshmen for 1st and 2nd quartile and have at least a cumulative 2.25 GPA on a 4.0 scale in all transferable college coursework from a regionally accredited institution.:

 - Submit official high school transcript indicating date of graduation

 - Request ACT/SAT be sent directly from the testing agency